HyperLaunch allows launch and runs various emulators using the same interface.

 There are a variety of emulators and programs that le us to play games from video consoles.
-For example, if we want to emulate Super Nintendo game console, there are multiple emulators: ZSNES, Snes9x, higan, and more.
-Each one of these emulators have their own graphical interface and its particular configurations.
+For example, if we want to emulate the Super Nintendo game console, there are multiple emulators: ZSNES, Snes9x, higan, and more.
+Each one of these emulators has its own graphical interface and its particular configurations.
 This is not a problem if we're going to emulate from time to time and we are only going to emulate a few consoles.
 However, if we have the idea to emulate multiple systems it is convenient to have a tool that facilitates the execution of different emulators and their respective games.

-HyperLaunch is able to launch different emulators without need to configure them.
+HyperLaunch is able to launch different emulators without the need to configure them.
 This program is very useful when we use a frontend as HyperSpin.
-With the frontend we'll browse all systems/video consoles and games, and when we select a game, HyperLaunch will be launched, and it will run the emulator that is associated with the selected game.
+With the frontend, we'll browse all systems/video consoles and games, and when we select a game, HyperLaunch will be launched, and it will run the emulator that is associated with the selected game.

 If a game works better with an emulator other than the default, we can configure HyperLaunch to launch that game with a different emulator.
 This way when we launch the games it will run with different emulators.

 The program supports Keymapper.
 That is to say, we can set up a joystick or gamepad, and use it in all the supported emulators (Modules).
 To make use of this function we must use the configuration generated by any of these 3 programs: Xpadder, JoyToKey or AutoHotKey.
 For example, we launched Xpadder and configured our Gamepad.
-This process generates a configuration file that we need to copy into HyperLaunch directory.
+This process generates a configuration file that we need to copy into the HyperLaunch directory.
 What is interesting about this is that we can use this configuration file for all the emulators, or we can create different configuration files for different emulators or even games.
-In this way we can use Xbox360 gamepad to play PlayStation 2 emulator, and a generic gamepad to play Sega Mega Drive emulator.
+In this way, we can use the Xbox360 gamepad to play PlayStation 2 emulator, and a generic gamepad to play the Sega Mega Drive emulator.

 Another interesting option that comes with the program is support for 7-Zip compressed ROMs (games).
 This option makes it possible to compress all ROMs in 7z format and use it on any emulator, although that emulator doesn't support natively 7zip files.